Crown-Commercial-Service/CMpDevEnvironment/docs/setup.md

 enable_https = true
 ```

 > Note that this file should not be stored in a public GitHub repository.
+Files for existing environment
+can be found within a private [config repository](https://github.com/Crown-Commercial-Service/CMpDevEnvironment_Private)
+and it is best practice to add additional environments into this repository to ensure a common configuration.

 1. Ensure the AWS access keys are configured as described previously.